Battle of Los Angeles (2012)

 Battle of Los Angeles (2012) was the eighth Battle of Los Angeles professional wrestling tournament produced by Pro Wrestling Guerrilla (PWG).
 It was a two-night event which took place on September 1 and September 2, 2012 at the American Legion Post #308 in Reseda, Los Angeles, California.

 It was a sixteen-man tournament which concluded with Adam Cole defeating Michael Elgin in the final.
 Aside from the tournament, two six-man tag team matches took place on the second night.
 The first match pitted the losers of the first round as B-Boy, Drake Younger and Willie Mack defeated Team Statutory (Davey Richards, Joey Ryan and Kyle O'Reilly) and the team of World Champion Kevin Steen, El Generico and referee Rick Knox defeated Brian Cage and The Young Bucks (Matt Jackson and Nick Jackson).

 Background

-Initially, on July 22, the tournament was announced as taking place in one night on September 1 with twelve participants, however, the following day it was expanded to two nights with four more wrestlers added, when another event scheduled for the Reseda venue was cancelled.
+Initially, on July 22, the tournament was announced as taking place in one night on September 1 at the American Legion Post #308 in Reseda, California.
+It was originally supposed to be a twelve-man tournament with the participants including the 2011 winner El Generico, Roderick Strong, Michael Elgin, Sami Callihan, Adam Cole, Kyle O'Reilly, Eddie Edwards, Ricochet, Willie Mack, Drake Younger, Brian Cage, and B-Boy.
+However, the following day it was expanded to two nights with four more wrestlers added, when another event scheduled for the Reseda venue was cancelled.
+The next four participants included the World Champion Kevin Steen, Davey Richards, Joey Ryan and T.J.
+Perkins.